DataPlay

 DataPlay is an optical disc system developed by DataPlay Inc. and released to the consumer market in 2002.
-Using tiny (32mm diameter) disks enclosed in a protective cartridge storing 250MB per side, DataPlay was intended primarily for portable music playback.
-However, it could also store other types of data using pre-recorded disks and user-recorded disks (and disks that combined pre-recorded information with a writable area).
-It would also allow for multisession recording.
+Using tiny (32mm-diameter) disks enclosed in a protective cartridge, it stored 250MB per side and was intended primarily for portable music playback.
+However, it could also store other types of data using pre-recorded disks and user-recorded disks (and disks that combined pre-recorded content with a writable area).
+It supported multisession recording.
 DataPlay Inc. was founded in 1998 by Steve Volk.
-The company's namesake optical disc won the CES Best of Show award 2001.
+The company's namesake optical disc won the CES Best of Show award in 2001.

 DataPlay also included an elaborate digital rights management system designed to allow consumers to "unlock" extra pre-recorded content on the disk at any time, through the internet, following the initial purchase.
 It was based on the Secure Digital Music Initiative's DRM system.
 DataPlay's DRM system was one of the reasons behind its attractiveness to the music industry.
 It also included a proprietary file system, DataPlay File System (DFS) which natively supported DRM.
 By default, it would allow up to 3 copies to other DataPlay discs, without allowing any copies to CDs.

 History

 DataPlay Inc. was founded by Steve Volk in 1998.
 Volk had founded DataPlay in the aftermath of his second company Intégral Peripherals going bankrupt in 1998.
 Intégral was the first to manufacture 1.8-inch hard drives—at the time the smallest form factor for hard drives—for laptops and other mobile computing devices, starting in 1992.
 Volk intended for Intégral to supplant the industry-standard 2.5-inch hard drive form factor introduced by PrairieTek—the first company that Volk had co-founded.
 After the failure of Intégral, Volk decided to focus on the optical media sector.

 The recorded music industry was initially generally supportive of DataPlay, and a small number of pre-recorded DataPlay disks were released, including the Britney Spears album Britney.
 Graphics on press releases show that Sting and Garth Brooks were also set to have DataPlay releases.
-In 2021 the first DIY DataPlay album was released by the experimental rave producer Backmasker.
+In 2021, the first DIY DataPlay album was released by the experimental rave producer Backmasker.
 However, as a pre-recorded format, DataPlay was a failure.
-The company closed due to a lack of funding.
-In 2003 a company called DPHI bought DataPlay's intellectual property and reintroduced it at CES 2004.
+In 2002, DataPlay Inc. closed due to a lack of funding.
+In 2003, a company called DPHI bought DataPlay's intellectual property and reintroduced it at CES 2004.
 The company swapped DataPlay's DFS file system for the FAT file system.
 Again, they were marketed as a cheaper alternative to memory cards, with a device being designed that would allow users to transfer data from an SD card to a cheaper DataPlay disc.
 Each disc would hold 500 megabytes of data and be sold at just US$4.50.
 DPHI also prototyped 750 megabyte DataPlay discs and announced plans for 2 and 7 gigabyte discs, the latter of which would use a blue-violet semiconductor laser, just like Blu-ray.